 - System Design Tips help architects and engineers avoid common errors in application that can result in costly delays or charge backs.

 - Updated FAQs answer questions from the field.

 - Code excerpts from other standards are highlighted in the commentary.

 - All-new supplement Class N Circuits - Using Networks for Fire Alarm and Mass Notification Systems helps you work with the Class N circuits in revised Chapters 12, 21, 23 and 24.

-- Other supplements address performance-based design, voice intelligibility for voice/alarm systems, and -- for the first time -- the Technical/Substantive Changes Supplement providing Code change rational in legislative format.
+- Supplements address performance-based design, voice intelligibility for voice/alarm systems, and -- for the first time -- an overview of technical changes from 2013 to the 2016 editions of NFPA 72.

 Navigate the changing world of fire alarm and signaling systems with help from the experts who know NFPA 72 best.

 Get the facts you need to work confidently and correctly.
 Engineers, contractors, consultants, designers, architects, and AHJs will be more efficient and effective with reliable support and expert insights that are only available in the 2016 National Fire Alarm and Signaling Code Handbook.
 (Hardbound, Approx. 1,036 pp., 2016)